Codeinwp/tweet-old-post/readme.txt

 1. Screenshot 1 Basic configurable options for Tweet Old Post to function, with ability to tweet at random interval.

 for more you can check out

 https://themeisle.com/plugins/tweet-old-post-lite/

 == Changelog ==

+**New in v6.9.3**

+* Improved logging system
+* Fixed vulnerability issue with update options
+* Fixed issues with custom schedule timing
+* Improved excluded category design
+* Fixed excluded post selection issue

 **New in v6.8.8**